How long does an import take?

 How to start an Import from Asana

-- Click on your profile avatar in the upper right section of your screen
+Click on your profile avatar in the lower left section of your screen

 After authorizing ClickUp to import your Asana data, you'll be presented with three steps.